 In Bear Valley / Glen Alps, the current vacancy rate is 2.8%, which is a lower rate of vacancies than 81.5% of all neighborhoods in the U.S. This means that the housing supply in Bear Valley / Glen Alps is very tight compared to the demand for property here.

-Bear Valley / Glen Alps is a neighborhood that is on the ocean, a bay, or inlet.
-Many times, such places have amenities that bring locals and visitors to the waterfront for recreational activities or to check out the scenery.
-In some densely populated areas that are less financially well-off, the neighborhood waterfront can be relatively industrial and less open to recreation.
+Do you like a coastal setting?
+If so, this neighborhood may be to your liking.
+The Bear Valley / Glen Alps neighborhood is on the ocean, a bay, or inlet.
+Often such coastal places have amenities and recreational activities on the waterfront that are attractive to residents and visitors alike.
 In addition to being coastal, Bear Valley / Glen Alps is a very nautical neighborhood, meaning that it is somewhat historic, walkable, densely populated and on the water.
 This gives the neighborhood a very nautical feel, with some seaside and shipping feel, which some may really enjoy the sights and sounds of.

 In addition, some neighborhoods are made up of apartments.
 Some consist of row houses, and most - by far - consist of a mixture of housing types.
 But the Bear Valley / Glen Alps neighborhood stands out due to the total dominance of detached, single-family homes here.
 There are nearly no other types of residential real estate in the neighborhood.
 In fact, this neighborhood has a higher proportion of single-family homes in its real estate stock than 96.9% of all American neighborhoods.